OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 						  logseq.order-list-type:: number
 				-
 			-
-	- ## Breach Impact
+	- ## Risk Classification
 		- The potential impact of a security incident is usually categories in terms of risk.
-		- ### Types of Risk
-		  collapsed:: true
 		- What are the types of risk? #card
 			- {{cloze Financial Risk}}
 			  logseq.order-list-type:: number
 			- {{cloze Reputational Risk}}
 			  logseq.order-list-type:: number
 			  id:: 65b7f7bb-1295-45ed-a75d-3cd0c21367ae
 			- {{cloze Strategic Risk}}
 			  logseq.order-list-type:: number
 			- {{cloze Operational Risk}}
 			  logseq.order-list-type:: number
 			- {{cloze Compliance Risk.}}
 			  logseq.order-list-type:: number
 		- #### Financial Risk
 		  collapsed:: true
 			- The risk of monetary damages to the organization as a result of a data breach.
 				- This could be **direct financial damage**, such as when you need to rebuild a data center after a natural disaster, or the cost of contracting experts for an incident response.
 				- This could also be **indirect finical damage**.
 For example, when an employee loses a laptop containing future plans and there are no backup, the organization loses all the cost spent on research and development.
 They could be even more severe, such as when a competitor gets a hold of those plans and beats you to the market.
 				- What are the two types of financial damage? #card
 					- {{cloze Direct financial damage - When you have to pay to recover. }}
 					  logseq.order-list-type:: number
 					- {{cloze Indirect financial damage - when you lose out on revenue/investments lost. }}
 					  logseq.order-list-type:: number
 		- #### Reputational Risk
 		  collapsed:: true
 			- **Reputational risks** occur when the negative publicity surround a security breach causes the loss of goodwill among customers, employees, suppliers, and other stakeholders.
 				- What is the most common impact in terms of a security breach affecting customers, employees, and other stakeholders? #card
 					- {{cloze The risk of identity theft.}}
 		- #### Strategic Risk
 		  id:: 65b8004b-7ae0-463c-a6e1-ba85c1db193b
 		  collapsed:: true
 			- **Strategic Risk** is the risk that an organization will become less effective in meeting its major goals and objectives as a result of the breach.
 				- An employee losing a laptop provides a strategic risk if that laptop contains the only copy of information, as this will delay development.
 It also poses a strategic risk because it gives your competitors time to make developments and get to market first.
 		- #### Operational Risk
 		  id:: 65b8094a-697c-467a-ad8e-4ff6dd04c087
 		  collapsed:: true
 			- **Operational Risk** is a risk to the organization's ability to carry out its day-to-day functions.
 				- it may slow down daily operations.
 				- Operational Risk and ((65b8004b-7ae0-463c-a6e1-ba85c1db193b)) are closely related.
 					- How do you tell the difference between ((65b8094a-697c-467a-ad8e-4ff6dd04c087)) and ((65b8004b-7ae0-463c-a6e1-ba85c1db193b))? #card
 						- {{cloze If a risk threatens the existence of an organization/ability of the organization to execute its business plan, that is a strategic risk.}}
 						- {{cloze If the risk only causes inefficiency and delay within the organization, then it is an operational risk.}}
 		- #### Compliance Risk
 		  collapsed:: true
 			- **Compliance risk** arises when a security breach leads an organization to violate legal or regulatory obligations.
 				- An example of this can be seen with-in the heath care industry.
 The Health Insurance Portability and Accountability act (HIPAA) requires that care providers protect the confidentiality, integrity and availability of protected health information.
 				- Therefore, if an organization loses a patient's medical records, they violate HIPPA requirements and can suffer consequences like sancitons and fines from the US department of Health and Human Services.
 		- Risks can often take on multiple categorizations, and are not necessarily just one type of risk.
-				-
-				-
 		-